MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Changed**

 * Manage the Graphics Context clip on native side.
-* Use java heap to store images metadata instead of using icetea heap (remove option "max offscreen").
+* Use Managed Heap to store images metadata instead of using icetea heap (remove option "max offscreen").
 * Optimize retrieval of all fonts.
 * Ensure user buffer size is larger than LCD size.
-* Use java heap to store flying images metadata instead of using icetea heap (remove option "max flying images").
+* Use Managed Heap to store flying images metadata instead of using icetea heap (remove option "max flying images").
-* Use java heap to store fill polygon algorithm's objects instead of using icetea heap (remove option "max edges").
+* Use Managed Heap to store fill polygon algorithm's objects instead of using icetea heap (remove option "max edges").
 * ``SecurityManager`` enabled as a boolean constant option (footprint removal by default).
 * Remove ``FlyingImage`` feature using BON constants (option to enable it).